 The Rural Municipality of Lac du Bonnet taxation year runs from January to December.

-2023 Property taxes are due Sept.
-15, 2023 (No discount is offered for early payment)
+The 2025 Property tax payment deadline is to be determined but will be in mid-September. are due (No discount is offered for early payment)

 Tax statements are mailed out a minimum of 30 days prior to the due date each year.